MP Estate Planning UK

 When must any tax be paid after death?

-Executors must arrange payment of any tax liability within six months of the end of the month of death to avoid interest charges.
-Planning ahead can help ensure funds are available to meet that deadline.
+Executors must arrange payment of any IHT liability within six months of the end of the month of death.
+Late payment attracts interest from HMRC.
+Planning ahead — including ensuring executors can access liquid assets or crypto holdings quickly — helps meet that deadline without forced sales.

 Which reliefs can reduce liability on digital holdings?